Unispace365/ds_cinder/Updating_to_0.8.6.md

 ===================================

 * Grab Visual Studio 2013 (Express is fine, get the Desktop version)
-* Grab Cinder 0.8.6 and uncompress it
+* Grab Cinder 0.8.6 for visual studio 2013 and uncompress it: http://libcinder.org/download/
 * Checkout the 086-develop branch of ds_cinder (at some point this will be the master branch)
 * Create a CINDER_086 environment variable will now need to point to Cinder 0.8.6 (not ds_cinder, regular cinder)
 * Create a DS_PLATFORM_086 environment variable and point it at ds_cinder. *Note:* this allows you to have side-by-side 0.8.4 and 0.8.6 cinder and ds_cinder installs.
 Simply clone a second ds_cinder repo and point DS_PLATFORM_086 at it.